 A common method for removing the etchant is to bath the workpiece in water.
 As a secondary measure, a deoxidizing bath may be required to remove oxides from the surface.
 Though deoxidizing may not be necessary, it is a process that should be used with all acid etchings.

-The process of photochemical metal etching begins with the creation of a design using CAD.
-Though the CAD design is the first step in the process, it is not the end of computer calculations.
+The process of photochemical metal etching begins with the creation of a design using CAD or Adobe Illustrator.
+Although the design is the first step in the process, it is not the end of computer calculations.
 Once the rendering is finished, the thickness of the metal is determined as well as the number of pieces that will fit on a sheet, a necessary factor for lowering the cost of production.
 A second aspect of the thickness of the sheet is a determination of part tolerances, which hinge on the part dimensions.

 As with acid etching, the metal has to be thoroughly cleaned prior to being processed.
 Each piece of metal is scrubbed, cleaned, and cleansed using water pressure and a mild solvent.
 The process eliminates oil, contaminants, and tiny particles.
 This is necessary to provide a smooth clean surface for the application of the photoresist film to securely adhere.